 This morning is free for you to explore Reykjavík at your own pace.
 The city has a wonderful setting with a backdrop of snow-topped mountains, an ocean that wets the very toes of the town and incredible volcanic surroundings.
 You might enjoy a short whale-watching or puffin-viewing cruise out of Reykjavik’s harbour.
 This dynamic city is known for itshuge choice of restaurants and cafes as well as sophisticated shopping.You might also want to tour the dazzling Harpa arts centre on the waterfront.
 In the afternoon we transfer to the airport for our flight to Greenland

 Those taking our Iceland ONLY tour depart this day for North America arriving the same day

-We are happy to put you in touch with our flights specialist or you can book your own flights online or through your travel agent.
+We can put you in touch with our flights specialist or you can book your own flights online or through your travel agent.
 We favor Icelandair for this tour as they have direct flights from Vancouver to Reykjavik

 - Accommodation in good 3 and 4 star hotels.
 In some rural areas we stay in the best available accommodations.
 All have en-suite bathrooms.